xyproto/benchmarked/README.md

         return false
     }
     for i := 0; i < lb; i++ {
-        // Be able to escape while finding the lenght of b if i >= la || a[i] != b[i] {
+        if i >= la || a[i] != b[i] {
             return false
         }